Music Therapy Camps

 Not your average camp, not your average kid.

-Now in their fourth year, these camps are led by Seattle Pacific University board-certified music therapists and student interns, and provide ample opportunities for social engagement, enhanced awareness and appreciation of self and others, and creative expression through alternative communication styles of music-making.
+These camps are led by Seattle Pacific University board-certified music therapists and student interns, and provide ample opportunities for social engagement, enhanced awareness and appreciation of self and others, and creative expression through alternative communication styles of music-making.

-Through individual and group experiences, music therapists will offer experiences within a structured setting to explore music, including drumming, singing, and improvisational music-making.
+Through individual and group experiences, music therapists offer experiences within a structured setting to explore music, including drumming, singing, and improvisational music-making.

 About SPU's Music Therapy Program